 Data visualisations

-We have looked at the resources needed to make all of the data visualisations on the website accessible.
-Many relate to historical time series, and because of the resources that would be needed to make them accessible, we believe that this would be a disproportionate burden.
+We have looked at the resources required to resolve this issue for all current and historical data visualisations and believe that this would be a disproportionate burden.

 Content published in PDF only

-We have looked at the resources needed to make all the other PDF-only content accessible.
-We believe that making them accessible would be a disproportionate burden.
+We have looked at the resources needed to make all historical PDF-only content on the website accessible compared with their use and relevance.
+We believe that this would be a disproportionate burden.

 Data tables published in PDFs

-Many of our web pages give you the option to download a PDF copy of the web page content.
+Many of our web pages give you the option to download a PDF copy of the HTML web page content.
 Some of these PDFs contain additional data tables at the end of the PDF that are not presented on the web page.
 The data tables in these PDFs are not fully accessible.
+In all instances, the data tables are accessible through the related data button on the web page and by accessing the relevant accompanying datasets.

-We have looked at the resources needed to make these data tables accessible.
-We believe that making them accessible would be a disproportionate burden.
+We have looked at the resources needed to make the data tables within these auto-generated PDFs accessible.
+We believe that making them accessible would be a disproportionate burden

 Excel documents

-Our website contains many Excel documents.
+Our website contains many Excel documents, including historical and previous versions of datasets.
 These may contain data tables that are difficult to use with screen readers and keyboard-only navigation.

-We have looked at the resources needed to make these Excel documents accessible.
-We believe that making them accessible would be a disproportionate burden.
+We have looked at the resources needed to make all historical and previous versions of Excel documents on the website accessible.
+We believe that making them accessible would be a disproportionate burden

 Content that is not within the scope of the accessibility regulations